 Taking into account the shortage of proof behind it, why would anyone decide to try it?

 Visceral fascial constriction can happen in the body, especially if there is scar tissue from abdominal surgery (like a C-section), for instance, explains Anna Esparham, M.D., clinical assistant professor of integrative medicine at the University of Kansas Health System.
 Almost like those tight spots in your quads, but in the connective tissue around your organs.
 Massage-just like in your muscles-can help break this up.

-The viscera (internal organs) are connected through nerves and connective tissue to other parts of the body, including skin and musculoskeletal tissue, explains Esparham.
+The viscera (internal organs) are connected through nerves and connective tissue to other parts of the body, including skin and musculoskeletal tissue, says Esparham.
 "So if skin and musculoskeletal tissue are affected by chronic pain, for example, it can affect the visceral organ it connects to over time."

 "We don't recommend visceral massage to our patients because there isn't currently enough information about it," says Chiaramonte.
-However, "the technique is generally fairly gentle and, if done this way by a trained professional, is likely to be safe."
+Nevertheless, "the technique is generally fairly gentle and, if done this way by a trained professional, is likely to be safe."

 So if you really want to try something to cure your constipation or abdominal pain and want to go the natural path?
 Perhaps organ massage is right for you - just make sure you get an approval from your GP, and see a legit professional (not some random person offering "free massage" cards on the street).
 But if you wish to eliminate stress, get a good zen, or loosen up some tight muscles?
 Maybe stay with an ordinary massage or sports massage instead.